2. Smarter search

-The Cite rate metric in Search Controls is the rate at which an article is cited through time, standardized between 0 and 100.
+The Citation rate metric in Search Controls is the rate at which an article is cited through time, standardized between 0 and 100.
 Articles published longer ago will naturally have more citations due to the time required for citations to accumulate, so are unfairly favored by Citation Count.
-Cite rate removes some of this bias, so old and new articles can be compared on a level playing field.
+Citation rate removes some of this bias, so old and new articles can be compared on a level playing field.

 Instead of viewing search results as a list, you can explore them graphically with our interactive visualizations.

 Above the list of results are links to Scatter, Network, Circles and WordCloud, which show your search results as interactive charts.
 Charts give you a rapid overview of the field before letting you drilling down for more detailed information.

 We suggest adding articles to your Shortlist as you browse the charts.
 To do this, click on a point to bring up the detailed article panel, then click the icon in the row of buttons under the article title.

 You can control chart properties from options in the sidebar, and click, zoom and drag to interact with the charts in various ways.

 Scatter is an interactive scatter plot that lets you explore articles by their metrics.